STEM

 Yale Online

-The Yale Pathways Research Internships (YPRI) connects highly qualified Yale Pathways students with science research internships at Yale.
+The Yale Pathways Research Internships (YPRI) connects highly qualified Yale Pathways students from New Haven and West Haven public schools with science research internships at Yale.
 During the summer, students participate in a series of workshops and activities that supplement their internship experiences and enhance their scientific research skills.
-Students are paired with Yale undergraduate mentors, who provide one-on-one-one guidance throughout the six-week internship experience.
+Students are paired with Yale graduate student mentors, who provide guidance throughout the six-week internship experience.

 Yale Peabody Museum Annual Events

 Each year, the Yale Peabody Museum hosts several public events for the community, most notably the annual Dr. Martin Luther King, Jr.’s Legacy of Environmental and Social Justice event in January and ¡Fiesta Latina! in October.
-Though these programs will evolve with the museum’s renovation, both events will continue to be free and open to the public.
+These events are free and open to the public and draw more than 8,000 people to the museum.
 The Peabody Museum also sponsors numerous lectures and talks throughout the year.

-Yale Peabody Museum Education Programs for K-12 School Groups
+Yale Peabody Museum Guided Tours for K-12 School Groups

 Yale Peabody Museum of Natural History

-The Yale Peabody Museum of Natural History houses a diverse collection of 13 million objects that includes Egyptian mummies, samurai swords, and animals and plants from across the world.
-The museum’s paleontological collections rank among the most historically important fossil collections in the world.
-The Peabody also offers an increasing number of online programs and activities for all ages, and their online catalog houses digital images of more than 163,000 specimens, artifacts, and objects.
+From dinosaurs to diamonds, the Yale Peabody Museum of Natural History presents four billion years of Earth's history under one roof.
+It houses a diverse collection of 13 million objects that includes Egyptian mummies, samurai swords, and animals and plants from across the world.
+The museum's paleontological collections rank among the most historically important fossil collections in the world.
+Not only can these collections be accessed by visiting the museum, but the Peabody's substantial online catalog makes digital images of more than 163,000 specimens, artifacts, and objects available to scholars and the public around the world.

 Yale Physics Olympics

 The Yale Physics Olympics (YPO) is an all-day physics competition for Connecticut and surrounding area high school students and teachers and is free for registered teams.
-YPO brings more than 100 high school students to compete in teams on a variety of physics-related tasks that get students to practice the skills of experimental physicists.
-Awards are given to the three best-performing teams.
+YPO brings more than 100 high school students together in four-person teams to compete in a pentathlon of physics-themed activities.

 Yale School of Medicine Interdepartmental Neuroscience Program